gearglow/ReptiliaWithATwist/The List - Outtakes.md

 "No!"
 Voldemort cried in alarm. "_Avada kedavra!_"

 Elysia slipped a step sideways, easily dodging the curse.
 It flew past and struck one of the death eaters.
 She retaliated with a barrage of stinging jinxes, dancing among the death eaters as they retaliated with a hail of curses.
+And in the confusion, Peter Pettigrew transformed and took cover by the edge of the graveyard.

 The death eaters grew steadily more enraged as every single curse missed, striking only other death eaters.
 Voldemort threw AKs and dark curses like confetti.
 Elysia, on the other hand, used only stinging jinxes, summoners, banishers, and a Variable Deflector shield to put foes and their spellfire exactly where she wanted them.